Take an Assessment!

 At Starbucks, it’s all about connection.
 People are at the heart of who we are, especially the people that are a part of our store team.
 We connect with each other, our customers and our communities to make a positive impact every day.
 We believe in working together to make a difference and in celebrating our shared success, which is why we call ourselves Starbucks “partners.”
 Starbucks is a place of warmth and belonging, where everyone is welcome, and we value the unique experiences that each partner brings to our team!

-+ Enjoy working as a team and motivating others.
++ Love working as a team and appreciate the chance to collaborate.

 + Understand how to create a great customer service experience.